ArikBartzadok/WP-REST-API/README.md

 $ cp -r Api/ << PROJECT_FOLDER >>/wp-content/themes/
 ```

-Finally, just activate the 'Api' theme on the Wordpress administration page, in ~~Side menu > Appearence~~ .
+Finally, just activate the 'Api' theme on the Wordpress administration page, in "Side menu > Appearence".

 And voilà, your REST API is active!